 National Grants Programs

-Applications for National Grants Program 2023 are now open until Friday 25 August 2023.
+Applications for National Grants Program are closed.

 Have you got a project that will improve outcomes for native wildlife and their habitats?

 WIRES has committed to a $5 million dollar National Grants Program to be rolled out over five years.
 The WIRES National Grants Program (WIRES NGP) has been designed to support best practice rescue and rehabilitation of wildlife, an increase in emergency preparedness in the sector, along with native species recovery projects to improve long-term outcomes in Australia.